Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: The static algorithm

-\paragraph{Data structure.} We store for each vertex $v \in V$ the list $Q_v$ as well as its currently matched edge if it exists.
-In the pseudocode below we keep for each vertex $v$ a value $j_v$ corresponding to the highest weight threshold $(1+\eps)^{j_v}$ that we will consider.
-This value is only needed in the analysis.
+\myparagraph{Data structure.} We store for each vertex $v \in V$ the list $Q_v$ as well as its currently matched edge if it exists.
+In the pseudocode we keep for each vertex $v$ a value $j_v$ corresponding to the highest weight threshold $(1+\eps)^{j_v}$ that we will consider.
+We also keep a value $y_v$ which corresponds to the utility $v$ receives \emph{before} we update the price $y_u$ when $v$ is matched to $u$.
+Note that $j_v$ and $y_v$ are only needed in the analysis.

-\paragraph{Running time.} The creation and sorting of the lists $Q_v$ takes time $O(|N(v)|(k_{max} + k_{min}))$ if we use bucket sort as there are only $k_{max} + k_{min}$ distinct weights.
+\myparagraph{Running time.} The creation and sorting of the lists $Q_v$ takes time $O(|N(v)|(k_{max} + k_{min}))$ if we use bucket sort as there are only $k_{max} + k_{min}$ distinct weights.
 The running time of all calls to $\textsc{MatchR}(v)$ is dominated by the size of $Q_v$, as each iteration in $\textsc{MatchR}(v)$ removes an element of $Q_v$ and takes $O(1)$ time.
 Thus, the total time is $O\left(\sum_{v\in V} |N(v)|(k_{max} + k_{min})\right) = O(m(k_{max} + k_{min})) = O(m\eps^{-1} \log(n/\eps)).$